barrust/mediawiki/docs/source/quickstart.rst

 From source
 """""""""""

-Begin by installing Wikipedia: simply clone the `repository on GitHub <https://github.com/barrust/mediawiki>`__, then run the following command from the extracted folder:
+Begin by installing pymediawiki: simply clone the `repository on GitHub <https://github.com/barrust/mediawiki>`__, then run the following command from the extracted folder: